By Richie Carni and Jalen Dann

 Lee also said she has been in contact with the Michigan branch of the American Civil Liberties Union, and has asked for legal guidance.

-McCarty said her and Lee are strongly considering having children, but added the legal red tape makes the process difficult.
+McCarty said she and Lee are strongly considering having children, but added the legal red tape makes the process difficult.

 “I think the biggest challenge is the legalities, because you can’t legally adopt,” McCarty said.